TEL03-3822-2131FAX03-5685-3076

 A4.
 Other risk factors for pathological scarring

 The studies described above suggest that mechanical tension on wound/scar edges can induce and worsen pathological scarring.
-Our studies described below in A4a–c have identified a number of other risk factors for pathological scarring or its worsening.
+Our studies described below have identified a number of other risk factors for pathological scarring or its worsening.
 This information may help us to identify patients most at risk of heavy or worsening scarring as well as point to biological pathways that could be targeted therapeutically by drugs or non-invasive treatments.

 A4a.
 Female hormones may promote susceptibility to keloids